 Apart from that, the loneliness and the hindered communication and collaboration that come with not working alongside fellow coworkers are two other problems many remote workers struggle with.

 When you combine these stats with our recent exploration of The Great Resignation, it becomes clear that remote working continues to rise, more employees are motivated by remote work, but effective communication of remote teams remains a big challenge.

-Before we share our tips for a strong remote team collaboration culture, it is worth understanding more about the role of
+You have probably hear people talking about sync and async communication, processes, and way of working.
+Before we share our 7 tips for a strong remote team collaboration culture, it is worth reiterating what the role of means.

 which refers to communication among multiple parties in real time (with immediate responses, similar to live conversation)